First published October 2012

 He succeeded and even went as far as baptising them, which resulted in his being moved to an underground cell despite a petition from Arai Hakuseki to show lenience.
 Giovanni Battista Sidotti remained in this state and died of starvation on November 27, 1714 at the age of 46.

 The Kirishitan Yashiki burned down seven years later.

 Giovanni Battista Sidotti had brought with him from Europe a painting of the Virgin Mary, which is now occasionally on display at the Tokyo National Museum in Ueno.
-To the right is a photograph of that painting.

 It is similar to several paintings in Europe entitled "Our Lady of Sorrows" or "Our Lady of the Finger" because one finger is conspicuously visible.

 In Japanese it is called oyayubi no seibozo which could be translated, "image of the Holy Mother of the thumb" and is officially called "Madonna of the Thumb" on the Museum's web site when their Kirishitan exhibition is periodically announced.
 This painting is usually the centerpiece of that exhibition.

 It has been erroneously translated elsewhere on the web as "thumb-sized image of Virgin Mary" but I have seen this painting with my own eyes many times,

 This painting which depicts a sorrowful Mary with tears on her cheek is a fitting memorial to such a tragic part of Japan's history.